waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### support.notification_comment_added

-Notification about a new comment being added to an issue.
-The recipient is the issue's caller.
+Notification about a new comment in the issue.
+The recipient is issue caller.

 #### Templates